 They were either super-plush, one centre camps or something like Epic Camp, run by Scott Molina and Gordo Byrn.
 According to their website they offered, "Everything But Mercy."
 I wanted to organise long days in the saddle with daily lake swimming and trail running.
 However, we'd camp at night, carry all our kit in rear panniers rather than in following vehicles and each tour would be built around taking part in a local triathlon.

-However, I have ridden to a few events over the years, camping near the venue, racing the next morning and riding home.
+I have ridden to a few events over the years, camping near the venue, racing the next day and riding home.
 There was also an attempt to get to the Gray Triathlon with my brother in 2014.
 Unfortunately, I planned days that were probably too long and we left a bit late on day one.
-Although we never made it to the event we did ride 450km in 3 days and both raced well at the back end of the season.
+Although we never made it to the event we did ride 450km in 3 days and raced well at the back end of the season.

 In need of registering a domain I looked through books for ideas that would give a nod to the 1980s; a time when Allen, Pigg and Molina used to regularly ride point to point "credit card" tours for training.
 This was also the early days of social media and as a teacher I also felt I needed an online pseudonym for sites like Twitter.
 I still prefer it that way.
-If you know me offline, you obvioulsy know who I am.